 If these types of changes are attempted when the instrument in Auto mode, a warning message will pop up on the LCD display and the Web Interface.
 Most of the menus in the SYSTEM CONFIG menu do not require the instrument to be in Manual mode.
 SPG INPUT TRIGGER.
-Select this menu item and press the left (\triangleleft) or right (\triangleright) arrow button to enable or disable the SPG Input Trigger function.
+Select this menu item and press the left (\blacktriangleleft) or right (\blacktriangleright) arrow button to enable or disable the SPG Input Trigger function.
 Press the ENTER button to implement the selection.
-When enabled, the SPG Input Trigger function allows a Tektronix SPG8000 generator to trigger a changeover if it detects an error condition, such as the loss of genlock.
-(See page 31, Configure the SPG trigger input.)
+When enabled, the SPG Input Trigger function allows an SPG8000 generator to trigger a changeover if it detects an error condition, such as the loss of genlock.
+(See Configure the SPG trigger input.)

 EXPANSION PORT.
-Select this menu item and press the left (\triangleleft) or right (\triangleright) arrow button to enable or disable the Expansion Port.
+Select this menu item and press the left (\blacktriangleleft) or right (\triangleright) arrow button to enable or disable the Expansion Port.
 Press the ENTER button to implement the selection.
 When enabled, you can connect multiple ECO8000 Series instruments together to act as a single changeover unit.
-(See page 35, Configure the Expansion port.)
+(See Configure the Expansion port.)

 STARTUP DELAY.
 Select this menu item and press the left (\triangleleft) or right (\triangleright) arrow button to adjust the startup delay.
 You can adjust the delay between 0 and 300 seconds in 5 second increments.
-(See page 30, Configure the startup delay.)
+(See Configure the startup delay.)

 PREFERRED SUPPLY.
-Select this menu item and press the left (\triangleleft) or right (\triangleright) arrow button to select which of the two installed Power Supply modules will be the preferred (active) supply.
+Select this menu item and press the left (◄) or right (►) arrow button to select which of the two installed Power Supply modules will be the preferred (active) supply.
 This menu selection applies only when Option DPW is installed.
-(See page 37, Configuring the preferred (active) supply (Option DPW only).)
+(See Configuring the preferred (active) supply (Option DPW only).)

 NETWORK CONFIG.
 Select this menu item and press the ENTER button to access the NETWORK CONFIG submenu, which you can use to configure the network settings or to view the MAC address of the instrument.
-(See page 72, NETWORK CONFIG submenu.)
+(See NETWORK CONFIG submenu.)

 WEB USER INTERFACE.
 Select this menu item and press the left (\triangleleft) or right (\triangleright) arrow button to select the level of instrument control that can be exercised by a Web browser connecting to the instrument.
-(See page 95, How to use the Web Interface.)
-The following settings are available:
+(See How to use the Web Interface.)
+These settings are available:

-- Full Control.
-This setting allows the a user to have full control of instrument settings from a Web browser. - Read Only.
-This setting allows the a user to have read-only access to instrument settings from a Web browser. - Disable.
-This setting disables a Web browser from connecting to the instrument.
+- Safe Control: This setting allows control of most instrument settings from a web browser.
+The front-panel buttons for the Channel Control system (AUTO/MANUAL mode selection, PRIMARY/BACKUP source selection, and FAULT RESET) are excluded. - Extended Control: This setting allows control of all instrument settings from a web browser, including the Channel Control system. - Read Only: This setting allows read-only access to instrument settings from a web browser. - Disable: This setting disables a web browser from connecting to the instrument.

 SNMP CONFIG.
 Select this menu item and press the ENTER button to access the SNMP CONFIG submenu, which you can use to configure the SNMP trap addresses, to configure the public and private community strings, and to configure which events will trigger an SNMP trap to be sent from the instrument.
+(See

-(See page 74, SNMP CONFIG submenu.)
+SNMP CONFIG submenu.)

 EMAIL REPORTING.
 Select this menu item and press the ENTER button to access the EMAIL REPORTING submenu, which you can use to configure the e-mail login name, password, and to/from addresses, and to configure which events will trigger an e-mail to be sent from the instrument.
-(See page 76, EMAIL REPORTING submenu.)
+(See EMAIL REPORTING submenu.)

 INTERNAL CLOCK.
 Select this menu item and press the ENTER button to access the INTERNAL CLOCK submenu, which you can use to set the local time of the instrument and to configure the Daylight Savings Time (DST) schedule.
-(See page 79, INTERNAL CLOCK submenu.)
+(See INTERNAL CLOCK submenu.)